-Early general-season buck deer hunts (new)
+Early general-season buck deer hunts

-For 2018, the Utah Wildlife Board approved new early general-season any weapon buck deer hunts on the following general-season buck deer units:
+For 2019, the Utah Wildlife Board approved early general-season any weapon buck deer hunts on the following general-season buck deer units:

 - Chalk Creek/East Canyon/Morgan-South Rich

 - Fillmore

 - Kamas

 - Nine Mile

+- Panguitch Lake (new)

 - Pine Valley

 - Plateau, Fishlake

-7ion

-- Elon Thoco h
+- Zion

 These hunts will run from Oct.
-10-14, 2018.
+9-13, 2019.
 The goal of these hunts is to reduce crowding and give hunters the opportunity to hunt deer and general-season elk at the same time.